Operation Density: The operation

 In the early hours of July 13, a series of Israeli airstrikes targeted dozens of stationary missile launchers concealed in the homes of Hezbollah activists and Shiite families throughout Lebanon.
 The IDF claimed to have hit 59 missile launchers.
 A large number of Hezbollah's Iranian-made long-range rockets were claimed to have been destroyed, with estimates ranging from one-half to two-thirds.

 "All the long-range rockets have been destroyed," Chief of Staff Halutz allegedly told the Israeli government on the second day of the war, "we've won the war."

 Some sources agree that the operation was a success.
-According to Israeli journalists Amos Harel and Avi Issacharoff the operation was Israel's most impressive military achievement during the war, and a "devastating blow for Hezbollah".
-Harel and Issacharoff claimed that the operation was a success due to painstaking work carried out by Israeli intelligence.
-It also took Hizbullah completely by surprise, as it had believed that the location of its long-range missiles was a safely guarded secret.
+According to Israeli journalists Amos Harel and Avi Issacharoff the operation was Israel's most impressive military achievement during the war and a "devastating blow for Hezbollah".
+Harel and Issacharoff claimed that the operation was a success due to the painstaking work carried out by Israeli intelligence.
+It also took Hezbollah completely by surprise, as it had believed that the location of its long-range missiles was a safely guarded secret.

-US military analyst William Arkin acknowledged that two experienced American observers noted that the Israeli Air Force had devastated Hizbullah's missile stocks in 39 minutes, but wrote that there was "little evidence" that the Israeli Air Force even attempted, much less succeeded in, wiping out the medium and long range rocket capability in the first days of the war.
+US military analyst William Arkin acknowledged that two experienced American observers noted that the Israeli Air Force had devastated Hezbollah's missile stocks in 39 minutes, but wrote that there was "little evidence" that the Israeli Air Force even attempted, much less succeeded in, wiping out the medium and long-range rocket capability in the first days of the war.
 While he acknowledged that some sort of preplanned Israeli attack took place, he dismissed the claim as an "absurdity" and a "tale".
 Another US analyst, Benjamin Lambeth, however, insisted that it was far-fetched to suggest that the "authoritative Israeli leadership pronouncements" were not based on facts.
 He admitted however that there was "persistent uncertainty" surrounding the "few known facts and figures" concerning the attacks.
-Anthony Cordesman believed that IAF probably destroyed most long and medium range missiles in the first two days of the war but acknowledged that these claims "have never been validated or described in detail."
+Anthony Cordesman believed that the IAF probably destroyed most long and medium-range missiles in the first two days of the war but acknowledged that these claims "have never been validated or described in detail."

+In 2024, The Washington Post quoted Oded Eilam, a former senior officer in the Mossad, as stating that the IDF destroyed 75 long-range missile launchers in 34 minutes, representing two-thirds of Hezbollah's long-range missile capabilities.

-Hizbullah long remained silent on this episode of the war.
-On the sixth anniversary of the Lebanon war Hizbullah chairman Hassan Nasrallah claimed that Hizbullah had known that the Israelis were collecting information on the rocket platforms and launchers and managed to move them without being detected.
+Hezbollah long remained silent on this episode of the war.
+On the sixth anniversary of the Lebanon war Hezbollah chairman Hassan Nasrallah claimed that Hezbollah had known that the Israelis were collecting information on the rocket platforms and launchers and managed to move them without being detected.
 Most of the locations attacked by the Israeli air force were therefore empty.